Analyzing the Viability of Surface-Enhanced Raman Spectroscopy for the Accessible Detection of Toxic “Forever Chemicals” (PFAS) in Drinking Water

 What are your plans after graduate?

-In autumn 2024, I hope to begin pursuing a Ph.D. in Environmental Engineering.
+In autumn 2024, I will begin pursuing a Ph.D. in Environmental Engineering at Virginia Tech.
 In the interim between my graduation and the start of my doctoral studies, I have been working as a research assistant in two laboratories to gain additional experience with PFAS and contaminant research.
 Career-wise, I hope to become an environmental chemistry professor, to improve public health through the development of novel detection and treatment approaches for contaminants.

 How will this experience help you attain your career goals?